On nodal deformations of singular surfaces in $\mathbb P^3$: Introduction

 Case (b) is treated in Section \ref {sec:line}.
 Our main result here is Theorem \ref {thm:m3}, that says that if $S$ is a general surface of degree $n\geq 3$ that has only {ordinary singularities} along a line, then $S$ belongs to the closure of a regular component of $V^{\mathbb P^3, |\mathcal O_{\mathbb P^3}(n)|}_{3n-4-\epsilon}$, with $0\leq \epsilon\leq 1$ having the same parity of $n$.
-In particular we prove that we can choose $\ell$, with $3n-4=2\ell+\epsilon$, pinch points of $S$ on the line so that $S$ deforms to a $2\ell$--nodal surface in a regular component of the corresponding Severi variety, so that each chosen pinch point deforms to two nodes.
-The integer $3n-4-\epsilon$ is the maximum for which this happens in the $n$ even case, whereas in the $n$ odd case the maximum could be $3n-4$.
+In particular, we prove that we can choose $\ell$, with $3n-4=2\ell+\epsilon$, pinch points of $S$ on the line so that $S$ deforms to a $2\ell$--nodal surface in a regular component of the corresponding Severi variety, so that each chosen pinch point deforms to two nodes.
+The integer $3n-4-\epsilon$ is the maximum for which this happens in the $n$ even case, whereas in the $n$ odd case the maximum could be $3n-4$, instead of $3n-4-\epsilon=3n-5$.

-To prove this result we have to rely on the existence of suitable rational surfaces of degree $n$ with a line $r$ of points of multiplicity $n-2$ and with $3n-4-\epsilon$ nodes off $r$, that impose independent conditions to surfaces of degree $n$ in $\mathbb P^3$ that have points of multiplicity $n-2$ along $r$.
+To prove this result we have to rely on the existence of suitable rational surfaces of degree $n$ with a line $r$ of points of multiplicity $n-2$ and with $3n-4-\epsilon$ nodes off $r$, imposing independent conditions to surfaces of degree $n$ in $\mathbb P^3$ that have points of multiplicity $n-2$ along $r$.
 This is done in Section \ref {sec:rat}.